rclone/rclone/docs/content/box.md

 Paths may be as deep as required, eg `remote:directory/subdirectory`.

-The initial setup for Box involves getting a token from Box which you need to do in your browser.  `rclone config` walks you through it.
+The initial setup for Box involves getting a token from Box which you can do either in your browser, or with a config.json downloaded from Box to use JWT authentication.  `rclone config` walks you through it.

 Here is an example of how to make a remote called `remote`.
 First run: